Cecilia8989/pands-project/README.md

 <details>
     <summary> Code Explanation </summary>
            <p>
-First I have added a little introduction to be print in the text file.
-After, the 'df.head()' [[8]](https://www.geeksforgeeks.org/python-pandas-dataframe-series-head-method/) function have been used to display the first 5 rows of the df dataset, and then converts the output to a string using str().
-The resulting string is then written to the file using the f.write() function.
+The [*df.head()* [9]](https://www.geeksforgeeks.org/python-pandas-dataframe-series-head-method/) function have been used to display the first 5 rows of the df dataset, and then converts the output to a string using *str()*.
+The resulting string is then written to the file using the *f.write()* function.

 ```python